JoannaAdermark1/life-hack/README.md

 Implement these techniques in your wardrobe organization to maximize space, keep your clothes neat, and make them easily accessible.

 You can explore the various tips and tricks for clothing organization on the website.
 Additionally, there's an optional audio element on the website that provides more information.
 Users can manually play the audio if desired.

-## Contributing

-We welcome contributions from the community to make WardrobeWhiz even better!
-If you have additional clothing organization tips or ideas to share, feel free to contribute to the project.
-Here's how you can contribute:

-1. Fork the repository.
-2. Create a new branch for your contributions.
-3. Make your changes and improvements.
-4. Submit a pull request.

 We'll review your contributions and work together to enhance the WardrobeWhiz experience for all users.